Learning incomplete factorization preconditioners for GMRES: Method

 The drawback of this loss is that it requires computing $\mA^{-1}\vw$ during training.
-In other words, we need to solve many potentially ill-conditioned linear systems in order to train the learned preconditioner. \citet{chen2024graph} proposes a similar loss function and approximates the solutions to the linear equation system instead using Arnoldi's method.
+In other words, training the learned preconditioner requires solving many potentially ill-conditioned linear systems.\looseness=-1

-To maintain computational efficiency we can make use of a supervised dataset instead, consisting of tuples $(\mA_i, \vx_i, \vb_i)$ such that $\mA_i\vx_i = \vb_i$.
+To maintain computational efficiency and avoid the need to solve equation systems online during training, we can instead utilize a supervised dataset composed of tuples $(\mA_i, \vx_i, \vb_i)$, where each tuple satisfies $\mA_i\vx_i = \vb_i$.
 This requires us to solve each training problem only once which can be computed beforehand in an offline fashion.
-We replace the standard distributed samples $\vw$ in \Eqref{loss:smallest} with the available training samples.
-This avoids solving problem instances during training but leads to a biased approximation of the previous loss function:
+We replace the standard distributed samples $\vw$ in \Eqref{loss:smallest} with the available training samples, resulting in a biased approximation of the original loss function:

-\citet{li2023learning} originally suggested this loss function as an approximation of the Frobenius norm loss and motivate it by including inductive bias from the training data.
-Later, \citet{trifonov2024learning} obtain the same approximation by reweighting of \Eqref{eq:largestloss} with the inverse matrix.
-They conjecture the connection of the loss function with small singular values and, further, empirically show that minimizing this loss increases the smallest singular value of the preconditioned system.
+This loss function has been previously introduced by \citet{li2023learning} as an inductive bias introduced by the dataset for the Frobenius norm.
+Recently, \citet{trifonov2024learning} derived this loss function and the unbiased variant from \Eqref{loss:smallest} based on reweighing the result from Lemma~\ref{lemma:largest} using the inverse matrix as weights.
+They conjecture that optimizing this loss leads to minimizing the low-frequency components in the preconditioned equation system resulting in larger small singular values.

-By combining the two previous loss functions from \Eqref{loss:smallest} and the unregularized version of \Eqref{eq:largestloss}, we introduce a novel combined loss with the goal to further improve the conditioning by taking into account both ends of the spectrum.
-The combined loss function and the approximation using a supervised dataset similar to \Eqref{loss:biased} are\looseness=-1
+By combining the two previous loss functions from \Eqref{loss:smallest} and \Eqref{eq:largestloss}, we introduce a novel combined loss with the goal to further improve the conditioning by taking into account both ends of the spectrum.
+The combined loss function, along with its approximation using a supervised dataset similar to \Eqref{loss:biased}, is defined as:\looseness=-1

-where $\alpha$ is a hyper-parameter chosen to balance the two individual loss terms.
-During the training, we are minimizing the empirical risk over the corresponding unsupervised or supervised dataset to learn the parameters:
+where $\alpha$ is a hyper-parameter that controls the trade-off between the two loss components.
+During training, we are minimizing the empirical risk over the corresponding unsupervised or supervised dataset to learn the parameters:

-The proofs for the lemmas and the connection of the loss functions to previous methods from the literature can be found in Appendix~\ref{app:loss}.
+The proofs for the lemmas and the Froebnius norm approximation can be found in Appendix~\ref{app:loss}.